ColinACampbell/info2180-project-2/README.md

 - PHP
 - Any text editor

+# Project Set Up
+ - Import the schema.sql file into php my admin
+ - Note: Do not run the project from a separate PHP server, run it on XAMPP, MAMP or any AMPP

 # Working on features
 - Create a feature branch `git checkout -b feature-name-of-branch`
 - Always ensure that feature is included in the branch name